12 Biographical Films Inspired by Women Authors’ Lives

 A Quiet Passion (2017)

-Image of Cynthia Nixon and Jennifer Ehle in Terence Davies’s A Quiet Passion, about Emily Dickinson, courtesy Double Dutch International.
-Film critics loved this one, but Emily Dickinson fans gave this biopic mixed reviews at best.
-A beautifully photographed film, one wonders how much “poetic license” was taken with the story of the brilliant poet who rarely strayed from her family’s Amherst home.
+Film critics loved Terence Davies’s A Quiet Passion, but Emily Dickinson fans gave this biopic mixed reviews at best.
+Though it’s a beautifully photographed film, one wonders how much “poetic license” was taken with the story of the brilliant poet who rarely strayed from her family’s Amherst home.
+I for one am not a fan, but the film is a curiosity piece.
+Those who love this iconic poet may not be pleased; but it may inspire us all to simply read more of her breathtaking poetry.

 . . . . . . . . . .